Set Firm Rules And Boundaries

 Use Yourself As An Example, Without Shame

 You’re in recovery now.
 You’re a recovering alcoholic.
 That means you came to a climax in your drinking problems or drug abuse problems and took action to change it.
 You’ll want to use the “bad” parts of your story to highlight the depths drug abuse and alcoholism can take you to.
-However, you recovery sends a strong message as well.
+However, you recovery sends a strong message to your family as well.
 You have a lot of examples to set when it comes to honesty, courage, dedication, and faith.
 Don’t say things like “you don’t want to end up like me”.
 If you’re working a program of recovery, your family should admire you- regardless of how you got there.

 Aurora Recovery Centre is committed to providing healing of mind, body, and spirit.
 For information on our residential treatment programs call 844-515-STOP today.